xStarbound/xStarbound/README.md

 The following mods are _NOT_ compatible with xStarbound:

+- [All Items are Stackable!] — not compatible with xStarbound for stupid reasons.
+No compatibility patch is planned.
 - [AR's Shader Pack v1.0](https://steamcommunity.com/sharedfiles/filedetails/?id=3487232242) — modular shader support is OpenStarbound-only.
 - [Beta Hotbar!](https://steamcommunity.com/sharedfiles/filedetails/?id=3472065640) — not compatible with xStarbound's Lua sandbox.
-A compatibility patch is planned; check back later.
+A compatibility patch is no longer planned.
 - [boner guy](https://steamcommunity.com/sharedfiles/filedetails/?id=2992238651) — would work if it didn't have an explicit StarExtensions check.
 - [Bottinator22's](https://steamcommunity.com/sharedfiles/filedetails/?id=3431152501) [shader](https://steamcommunity.com/sharedfiles/filedetails/?id=3431151263) [mods](https://steamcommunity.com/sharedfiles/filedetails/?id=3431151049) — modular shader support is OpenStarbound-only.
 - [Bott's Shaders - Disabled by Default](https://steamcommunity.com/sharedfiles/filedetails/?id=3468244512) — the mods it depends on are OpenStarbound-only, obviously.